 Many communities, ranging from countries to college campuses, have successfully implemented environmental surveillance to track the cases of the SARS-CoV-2 virus in their communities.
-A study in the Netherlands determined that there was a strong correlation between the amount of viral RNA detected by qRT-PCR and the reported COVID-19 case prevalence.18 To determine this, researchers gathered sewage data from five cities, quantified the amount of virus presented over the course of several weeks and determined that it was possible to predict outbreaks of COVID-19 cases days before cases were identified.
+A study in the Netherlands determined that there was a strong correlation between the amount of viral RNA detected by qRT-PCR and the reported COVID-19 case prevalence.
+To determine this, researchers gathered sewage data from five cities, quantified the amount of virus presented over the course of several weeks and determined that it was possible to predict outbreaks of COVID-19 cases days before cases were identified.
 By drawing upon these conclusions, the Dutch were able to produce a model to best contain the spread of the virus (Figure 1).
-19 Sewage surveillance methods have also been used on college campuses in the United States to prevent the spread of the virus amongst students.
+Sewage surveillance methods have also been used on college campuses in the United States to prevent the spread of the virus amongst students.
 Sewage data is collected from student dorms, and quarantine procedures are enforced if the concentration of viral pathogens reaches a particular threshold.
-20 These methods have proven to be very effective at tracking outbreaks, giving public health officials time to react and minimizing transmission rates.
+These methods have proven to be very effective at tracking outbreaks, giving public health officials time to react and minimizing transmission rates.

-Figure 1: A graph showing how the gene copies of the SARS-CoV-2 virus detected in sewage corresponds to the case prevalence for a particular area, as well as public health reactions to this data.18 densely populated areas will be able to identify areas of high transmission (hot spots), focus their testing resources on those areas, and implement restrictions to keep the citizens of the community as safe as possible.
+Figure 1: A graph showing how the gene copies of the SARS-CoV-2 virus detected in sewage corresponds to the case prevalence for a particular area, as well as public health reactions to this data.

+Sewage surveillance is particularly pertinent for developing countries like Bangladesh, as they do not have a strong medical infrastructure and cannot properly track or contain the SARS-CoV-2 virus with their current resources.
+By creating a dashboard that can visually represent the spatiotemporal prevalence of the virus, public health officials in densely populated areas will be able to identify areas of high transmission (hot spots), focus their testing resources on those areas, and implement restrictions to keep the citizens of the community as safe as possible.
 The largest challenges in creating this dashboard are implementing an interactive mapping system, creating accurate representations of existing data, and designing easy-to-use components that will be helpful to health officials.
-17,21 Overcoming these challenges will prove that specific and distinct representation of SARS-CoV-2 is possible in heavily populated countries and could justify efforts to increase equitable representation of the disease in developing regions.
+Overcoming these challenges will prove that specific and distinct representation of SARS-CoV-2 is possible in heavily populated countries and could justify efforts to increase equitable representation of the disease in developing regions.
 By creating well documented code and methodology, the dashboard has the potential to represent spatiotemporal data for other low-resource countries and play a role in decreasing disease transmission in communities that may need it most.